Local and Regional Government

 EPSU is also the recognised European social partner organisation for workers in local and regional government throughout the European Union and covers approximately 17 million workers.

 Mads Samsing of HK Kommunal, Denmark, is the President of the EPSU Standing Committee for Local and Regional Government (LRG).
-Christine Jakob is the EPSU policy officer for the sector.View contacts
+Paola Panzeri is the contact person in EPSU (Policy Staff – Local and Regional Government, Gender Equality, Firefighters, Childcare, Digital Agenda ) for the sector.View contacts